Gearing Up For A Roofing Project?

 Preparing For Roof Replacement

-Before starting your roof replacement, clear the area around your home of any debris or obstacles, such as the driveway.
-Don’t forget to make sure any pets are inside!
+Before starting your roof replacement, clear the area around your home of any debris or obstacles.
 This will help protect your property and make it easier for workers to access the roof.

 Protecting Your Property